We’re sorry, we do not ship to destinations outside of the United States.

 You can buy our products through this website!
 Click on Our Products at the top of this page.

-We also sell through Amazon.com and select retailers.
+We also sell through Amazon.com, Target.com, Walmart.com and select retailers.
 Visit our Amazon store here.

 Ohio residents can visit their local Discount Drug Mart to find our Maximum Strength Hemorrhoid & Fissure Ointment and Hemorrhoid Treatment Spray in store.

-Getdoctorbutlers.com is another website owned by us that we use to field traffic from television advertisements.
+Getdoctorbutlers.com is another website of ours that we use to field traffic from television and web advertising.
 You’ll find the same products on both websites, though sometimes special offers are unique to each site.
 If you join our email list by entering your email at the bottom of this page you’ll be notified of offers as they become available.

 Right now we are not offering points on purchases.
 Sign up to our newsletter for promotional offers and information in the footer of this page!

-Most items on our site can be bought with a Health Savings Account or Flexible Spending Account.
-Our wipes are unfortunately not yet HSA/FSA eligible.
+Many items on our site can be bought with a Health Savings Account or Flexible Spending Account.
+A circle icon next to the product price on each product page indicates availability.
+Our wipes, epsom salts, cleansing lotion, and any bundles that include those items are unfortunately not yet HSA/FSA eligible.
 You can use an HSA/FSA for our products on Amazon.com as well.

 You can find coupons in our email newsletters.
 Sign up in the footer of this page.